-Are you looking to have some fun with friends and family on the lake?
-Are you looking to buy a boat that can pull a skier?
+Are you looking to have some fun with friends, kids, and family on the lake?
+Are you looking to buy a boat that can pull a skier or a tuber?
 If so, how much horsepower will a boat need to have to pull a skier?

 I had to do a little research and this is what I found.

 - How Much Horsepower Does A Boat Need To Pull A Skier?